ministryofjustice/money-to-prisoners-api/Bank-admin-API-design.md

 **status**

-Filters by the status of the transactions, accepts multiple values which will be OR'd.
+Filters by the status of the transactions, accepts a comma separated list of values which will be OR'd.

 Possible values:
 - *available*: returns list of transactions that have not been locked by anyone